15931/ST446/Week01/class/README.md

 This week, we look at how to use the Google Cloud Platform (GCP) to run code remotely.

-Throughout the module, we will try to use GCP to learn how to use clusters and make use of distributed computing.
+Throughout the module, we will use GCP to learn how to use clusters and make use of distributed computing.
 We advise you to proceed as follows:

 * If you have problems accessing GCP, try the [LSE Remote Desktop](https://desktop.lse.ac.uk/).
 There are some [guidelines here](https://info.lse.ac.uk/staff/divisions/academic-registrars-division/systems/Remote-access).